omnivector-solutions/osd-documentation/master/_sources/architecture.rst

 recommended, that the cluster administrator extends these checks.
 Check :ref:`nhc` section for details on how to configure it.

-The easiest way to install Infiniband drivers on the compute nodes is to use the charm supplied actions related to Infiniband management.
-Check :ref:`infiniband` section for more details on Infiniband driver lifecycle operations.

 .. |slurmd-badge| image:: https://charmhub.io/slurmd/badge.svg
    :target: https://charmhub.io/slurmd